MoOx/phenomic/docs/content/docs/usage/styling.md

 > CSS section.
 A commented part is waiting for you with lot's of comments so
 > you can adjust to your need.

-The future-proof syntax / Local CSS is the recommended solution that play nice with React.
+The future-proof syntax / Local CSS is the recommended solution that plays nice with React.

 **Not that the default CSS loaders only apply to ``web_modules`` folder.